 IPC hosts faculty and researchers through our Visiting Scholar program.
 We provide visiting scholars with offices, opportunities to use library facilities and participate in scholarly activities at the University of Michigan, and become part of our community of IPC affiliated scholars.
 Please feel free to contact us to inquire about this opportunity.

-Dr. Yousuf Al Busaidi is an IPC visiting scholar and a Visiting Carnegie Scholar at the University of Michigan.
+Dr. Yousuf Al Busaidi was an IPC visiting scholar and a Visiting Carnegie Scholar at the University of Michigan during the 2017-2018 academic year.
 He is Research Director for Culture, Basic, and Social Science at The Research Council of the Sultanate of Oman and a visiting assistant professor of management at Sultan Qaboos University.
 His duties include planning and running various research funding programs, working with public and private organizations inside Oman and abroad in the areas of research and building collaborative relationships.
 He was previously head of the management department at College of Economic and Political Science and an assistant professor of management at Sultan Qaboos University.
 He has more than 15 years’ experience in crafting and implementing strategic plans at the organizational and national levels.
 He has also been involved in assessment and evaluation of several academic programs for Oman’s Ministry of Higher Education.
 He has a number of publications in international refereed journals and has presented academic papers in conferences around the world.
 He received his Ph.D in Strategic Management and International Business from the University of Texas at Arlington and his Master of Business Administration from Kansas State University.
-Yousuf will teach PubPol 750: Economic Development in the Persian Gulf in the second half of the fall term.
+Yousuf taught PubPol 750: Economic Development in the Persian Gulf.

 Valentina Duque is an IPC Visiting Scholar from 2015-17.
 She is a PhD Candidate in Social Policy at the School of Social Work at Columbia University, She is currently a fellow at the Columbia Population Research Center, and a visiting scholar at the International Policy Center (IPC) at the University of Michigan beginning Fall 2015.
 She received the Mellon Interdisciplinary Graduate fellowship for 2013-2014, and the Hewlett Foundation/ IIE Dissertation Fellowship, in Population, Reproductive Health and Economic Development, for 2013-2014.
 Her research interests include human capital, health, development.
 She has taught both microeconomics and macroeconomics at Columbia University; and Economic History at the University of Los Andes.
 Duque earned her Ph.D. in Social Policy from Columbia University (2015), an M.A. in Economics, at the University of Los Andes, Bogotá, Colombia, 2008; and her B.A. as a Civil Engineer, at the University of Los Andes, Bogotá, Colombia in 2004.
 She is currently a postdoctoral fellow at the Population studies Center, University of Michigan.